 11. Site Search Bar

 Some websites have hundreds of web pages.
-That’s tough for presenting all information on your homepage (even in both ATF, body, and footer).
+That’s tough to present all information on your homepage (even in both ATF, body and footer).

 Instead, hand over control to your visitors and let them find it via a search bar.
-If they’re scrolling to the bottom, perhaps they were unable to locate a point of interest.
+If they’re scrolling to the bottom, perhaps they could not locate a point of interest.

 A search bar serves as a last attempt to capture a visitor about to bounce.
 Design your site to increase user engagement at every step.